IndiaAparicio/freedomGame/documentations/documentation.md

 ```

-Instead of doing the feedback-color in the scoring system with different functions (and calling the functions every time when something in the scores are changing), I found a easier and shorter way: the variables `lastIndividualScore` and `lastCollectiveScore` store at the beginning of `draw()` the current Score and in the end of `draw()` the currentScore and lastScore get compared.
+Instead of doing the feedback-color in the scoring system with different functions (and calling the functions every time when something in the scores are changing), I found an easier and shorter way: the variables `lastIndividualScore` and `lastCollectiveScore` store at the beginning of `draw()` the current Score and in the end of `draw()` the currentScore and lastScore get compared.
 If its increasing, the Score will be displayed in green and if its decreasing, it will be displayed in red.
-So all Score-changing Inputs are going to be taken into consideration.
+So all Score-changing Inputs are going to be taken into account.

 Last version:
 ```javascript